October 25, 2016

 - An accessible picnic area, adjacent to the trail

 - Plantings of native grasses, flowering plants and shrubs

 - Two field stone raised bed butterfly gardens, planted with native flowering plants (donated by Dr. Leslie Harrington)

 - An entrance and parking area at East St. with 2 designated handicapped spaces

 - An improved entrance at the end of E. Green St.

 - An inclement weather shelter with two accessible benches

-In the fall of 2016, we will be installing five colorful, interpretive signs, created to educate visitors about some of the natural features found at the trail.
-In addition, PCT will begin the process of controlling/eradicating non-native plants that have invaded much of the property.
+In the fall of 2016, we installed five colorful, interpretive signs, created to educate visitors about some of the natural features found at the trail.
+In addition, PCT began the process of controlling/eradicating non-native plants that have invaded much of the property.
 Over the next several years, we hope to restore it to a place where native plant species can flourish.